 A tourist in New York City with photo camera.
-Skyscrapers from One Worl observatory
+New York streets, roofs, from One World Observatory

 Recuerde que haciendo click en la foto se ve a mayor tamaño